-Convention Description Blue Italic Hyperlinks are in blue italic.
+Convention Description Underlined Underlined words or phrases are hyperlinks.
 You can click to redirect to a website or a specific section.
-Blue Contents to be emphasized and texts on the web page are in blue, including the menus, items, buttons, etc. The menu structures to show the path to load the corresponding page.
+Teal Contents to be emphasized and texts on the web page are in teal, including the menus, items, buttons and so on.
+The menu structures to show the path to load the corresponding page.
 For example, Advanced > Wireless > MAC Filtering means the MAC Filtering function page is under the Wireless menu that is located in the Advanced tab.
-Note: Ignoring this type of note might result in a malfunction or damage to the device. ∅ Tips: Indicates important information that helps you make better use of your device.
+Note: Ignoring this type of note might result in a malfunction or damage to the device. Ø Tips: Indicates important information that helps you make better use of your device.